-The Company's wholly-owned Raleigh Lake project ("Raleigh Lake") is situated six kilometres south of the Trans-Canada Highway, 60 kilometres southeast from the Company's Mavis Lake Lithium Project, 80 kilometres southeast from the town of Dryden, Ontario and approximately 240 kilometres northwest of Thunder Bay.
-The project is road accessible and is less than 20 kilometres directly west of the Township of Ignace, Ontario where many logistical and support services are readily accessed.
-The project distinguishes itself from other lithium projects in Canada by being very well situated near to major public infrastructure; the Trans-Canada Highway, the mainline of the Canadian Pacific Railway, natural gas pipelines, and the hydropower line junction at Raleigh Lake are all just a few kilometres from the Raleigh Lake project's claim boundary.
+The Company's wholly-owned Raleigh Lake project ("Raleigh Lake") is situated on the Trans-Canada Highway, within a 25 kilometre radius of the town of Ignace, Ontario and 235 kilometres west of Thunder Bay, ON.
+It is easily accessed by a wellmaintained network of logging roads that branch south from Highway 17 (Trans-Canada Highway).
+The project distinguishes itself from other lithium projects in Canada by being situated on major public infrastructure; the Trans-Canada Highway, the mainline of the Canadian Pacific Railway, natural gas pipelines, and the hydropower line junction at Raleigh Lake are all within the Raleigh Lake project's claim boundary.